miyako/4d-tips-subtable-migration/README.md

 * End subselection
 * Before subselection

-'''Note''': In addition, you would have replaced any objects that have the "Delete Subrecord" standard action with TABLE_DELETE_SUBRECORD.
+***Note***: In addition, you would have replaced any objects that have the "Delete Subrecord" standard action with TABLE_DELETE_SUBRECORD.

 However you might still have these legacy commands;